keithm-xmos/lib_dispatch/README.rst

 More Advanced Examples
 ----------------------

-The "Hello World" example presented above is located in the `app_hello_world <examples\app_hello_world>`_ example folder.
-See the `README.md <examples\app_hello_world\README.md>`__ for instructions on building and running the example.
+The "Hello World" example presented above is located in the `app_hello_world <examples/app_hello_world>`_ example folder.
+See the `README.md <examples/app_hello_world/README.md>`__ for instructions on building and running the example.

-A more advanced example is located in the `app_matrix_multiply <examples\app_matrix_multiply>`__ example folder.
+A more advanced example is located in the `app_matrix_multiply <examples/app_matrix_multiply>`__ example folder.
 Matrix multiplication is a data parallel operation.
 This means the input matrices can be partitioned and the multiplication operation run on the individual partitions in parallel.
 A dispatch queue is well suited for data parallel problems.

 .. note::

     The function used in this example to multiply two matrices is for illustrative use only.
 It is not the most efficient way to perform a matrix multiplication.
 XMOS has optimized libraries specifically for this purpose.

-See the `README.md <examples\app_matrix_multiply\README.md>`__ for instructions on building and running the example.
+See the `README.md <examples/app_matrix_multiply/README.md>`__ for instructions on building and running the example.

 Resource Usage
 --------------